zacbraddy/Vimspirational/README.md

 #### Make it so that when I press escape the highlighting from a search goes away

 [This answer on SO](https://stackoverflow.com/a/1037182) explains how to map the esc key to the command `:noh` which clears the search history

+#### make it so that tabs are spaces and fix issues where indenting goes screwy

+[This answer on SO](https://stackoverflow.com/a/1878983) explains what all the settings are in the vimrc to make all this magic happen